News

 Curating at Emerson Contemporary

-I am thrilled to be the Assistant Curator of Special Projects and Campus Engagement at Emerson Contemporary.
+I am thrilled to be the Associate Curator of Special Projects and Campus Engagement at Emerson Contemporary.
 This image is from the fall 2024 exhibition, off the pedestal, featuring art by Laura Anderson Barbata (left), Paula J. Wilson (right), and New Red Order (not pictured).
 More news on this front soon!

 Teaching